 Biography of Ed Ruscha

-Ed Ruscha’s 16 photographic books made in the 60s and 70s distil popular culture—such as Hollywood logos and gas stations—into a cinematic language that is at once familiar and achingly profound.
-Ruscha defied categorization and could never be termed a Conceptualist or Pop artist although both movements have impacted his work.
-He was, however, a huge influence on subsequent Conceptual artists like Lawrence Weiner.
+Ed Ruscha is renowned for a collection of sixteen photographic books that he made in the 1960s and 70s.
+Depicting Hollywood logos and gas stations, these works distil popular culture into a cinematic language that is at once familiar and achingly profound.
+Throughout his career he has defied categorization, never explicitly termed a Conceptualist of Pop artist, despite the profound impact that both movements had on his work and the influence he made on subsequent Conceptual artists like Lawrence Weiner.